bespokejs/bespoke/README.md

 ## Creating Plugins

 If you need to expand upon the core Bespoke.js feature set, additional functionality can be packaged up as plugins.

+If you'd like to learn by example, check out the [list of existing plugins](#plugins).

 ### Basic Plugins